-As the Warwickshire PCC I have the responsibility to secure an effective and efficient and criminal justice system for Warwickshire.
+As the Warwickshire PCC I have the responsibility to ensure that the county has an effective efficient and criminal justice system.
 One of my key mechanisms for achieving this is the LCJB as it brings together all of the constituent agencies involved in the administration of justice locally.
 I have strong representation on the board through my Chief Executive, who is the Deputy Chair and I work closely with the partner agencies in setting the LCJB priorities and progressing the associated delivery plan.